- What are the advantages of using LEED for airport facilities?

 - How many airport projects are registered and certified under LEED?

-- How does the latest version of LEED address the unique challenges of airport projects?
+- How does LEED address the unique challenges of airport projects?

 - How can multiple buildings and structures in a campus setting earn LEED certification?